 An electronic library containing the AP's current photos and a selection of pictures from their 50 million image print and negative library.
 International in scope with images dating back as early as 1826.

+PLEASE NOTE: the Artstor platform is being retired and will no longer be available as of August 1, 2024.
+Content has already migrated to Artstor on JSTOR.
+Existing individual Artstor user accounts will carry over to the new JSTOR platform.
 A digital image library of over 2.5 million digital images in the areas of art, architecture, the humanities, and social sciences.
-PLEASE NOTE: to save or download images, users must register for an individual account.
+To save or download images, users must register for an individual account.

 Users who create an account also gain access to a set of tools for sharing images, curating groups of images, downloading them directly into PowerPoint presentations, and comparing and contrasting images.